Transformers: Cybertron: Velocitron Autobots

 Dirt Boss (Inch-Up) is the most specialized Transformer on Speed Planet when it comes to traveling on multiple terrains, from bumpy, uneven paths to muddy quagmires.
 He hates Override and seeks to defeat her in a race, which proved to be all the reason he needed to join up with Megatron's Decepticon forces.
 Defeated in the race for Velocitron's Cyber Planet Key, he broke off his ties with Megatron.
 He transforms into a monster truck, but can convert to a "high speed mode" with a widened wheelbase through the power of his Cyber Key.
 In robot mode, his Key deploys twin shoulder blasters (Shoulder Vulcan).

-Animatron Autobots
+Jungle Planet Autobots

 When the Autobot starship Hyperborea landed on the lush, green world of Jungle Planet dotted with jungles, sentient plants, and volcanoes, the ship's occupants adopted animal alternate modes.
 But as time wore on, they and their descendants took on the characteristics of the beasts they mimicked, becoming segregated and bestial.
 With parties of violent raiders attacking the weaker inhabitants, a feudal law of "Might makes right" came into effect, making the already untamed wilds of the planet even more dangerous.